prasadghole/canppt/CAN.md

 ## Extended CAN frame
 ![Extended](./img/extcan.png)

 ## Need for Application layer standards
 As the CAN standard only provide basis for communication only but do not specify things like
 - How to decode payload
 - How to trasport data more than 64 bytes

+# Bus arbitration
+## Arbitration
+During arbitration every transmitter compares the level of the bit transmitted with the level that is monitored on the bus.
+If these levels are equal the unit may continue to send.
+When a ’recessive’ level is sent and a ’dominant’ level is monitored (see Bus Values), the unit has lost arbitration and must withdraw without sending one more bit.

+# Safety
+## Error Detection
+* Monitoring transmission and avoid corruption.
+* Cyclic Redundany Check
+* Bit Stuffing
+* Message Frame Check

+## Fault Confinement
+Defective nodes are switched off.

+# Error Handling

+## Bit Errors
+A unit that is sending a bit on the bus also monitors the bus.
+A BIT ERROR has to be detected at that bit time, when the bit value that is monitored is different from the bit value that is sent.

+## Stuff Error
+A STUFF ERROR has to be detected at the bit time of the 6th consecutive equal bit level in a message field that should be coded by the method of bit stuffing.

+## CRC Error
+A STUFF ERROR has to be detected at the bit time of the 6th consecutive equal bit level in a message field that should be coded by the method of bit stuffing.

+## Acknowledge Errors
+Detected by a transmitter whenever it does not monitor a ’dominant’ bit during the ACK SLOT

 # SAE J1939